EXCITED-CO2/excited-workflow/README.md

 Install Python 3.10 for your operating system.

-From within the `scratch` repository's main folder do:
+Within the `scratch` repository's main folder do:

 ```bash
 python -m venv .venv